alaanasssar/FS-Directory-search-with-php/README.md

 # FS Directory search with php

-FS_Directory A function to iterate over the specified directory recursively to search for the specified words.
+FS_Directory A function to iterate over the specified directory recursively to search for specified words

 # Quick Overview
 ``` php